cncf/cnf-testbed/docs/openstack_deploy.md

 The Openstack deploy can also be done in stages as follows

-## Provision packet machines
+## Provision Equinix Metal machines

-This can be done with the Packet web ui or by invoking only the terraform portion of the deployment like such:
+This can be done with the [Equinix Metal Console](http://console.equinix.com/) or by invoking only the terraform portion of the deployment like such:
 `PROVISION_ONLY=true ./deploy_openstack_cluster.sh`

-#### Issue: Packet Terraform provider unable to add reserved instances to it's state file
+#### Issue: Equinix Metal Terraform provider unable to add reserved instances to it's state file

-Because of a [Terraform Packet provider bug](https://github.com/cncf/cnf-testbed/issues/215) an inventory file for reserved instances must be manually created with the reserved instance IP addresses.
+Because of a [Terraform Equinix Metal provider bug](https://github.com/cncf/cnf-testbed/issues/215) an inventory file for reserved instances must be manually created with the reserved instance IP addresses.

 ```
 [etcd]